jzhan862/615-final-project-JinzheZhang/README.md

 Those files are used to EDA and analysis the data sets from Github and Kaggle.

-I only made Shinyapp, HTML and RMD for the Githubjobs data set.
+I only made Shinyapp(server.r+ui.r), HTML and RMD for the Githubjobs data set.

 You can skip the Kaggle part(615-bigdataset.rmd +jobsdata.json) which is used to test the reproducibility of code.